Alice Neel: Depression era

 There Neel painted the local characters, including Joe Gould, whom she depicted in 1933 with multiple penises, which represented his inflated ego and "self-deception" about who he was and his unfulfilled ambitions.
 The painting, a rare survivor of her early works, has been shown at Tate Modern.

 During the Depression, Neel was one of the first artists to work for the Works Progress Administration.
 At the end of 1933, Neel was offered $30 a week to participate in the Public Works of Art Project (PWAP) during an interview at the Whitney Museum.
 She had been living in poverty.
 While Neel participated in the PWAP and the Works Progress Administration (WPA)/Federal Art Project, her work gained some recognition in the art world.
 While enrolled in these government programs she painted in a realist style and her subjects were mostly Depression-era street scenes and Communist thinkers and leaders.
 Some of these sitters included Mother Bloor, the poet Kenneth Fearing, and Pat Whalen.
 She had an affair with a man named Kenneth Doolittle who was a heroin addict and a sailor.
 In 1934, he set afire 350 of her watercolors, paintings and drawings.
 At this time, her husband Carlos proposed to reunite, although in the end the couple neither reunited nor officially filed for divorce.

-Her world was composed of artists, intellectuals, and political leaders of the Communist Party, all of whom became subjects for her paintings.
+She consorted with artists, intellectuals, and political leaders of the Communist Party, all of whom became subjects for her paintings.
 Her work glorified subversion and sexuality, depicting whimsical scenes of lovers and nudes, like a watercolor she made in 1935, Alice Neel and John Rothschild in the Bathroom, which showed the naked pair peeing.
 In the 1930s, Neel gained a reputation as an artist, and established a good standing within her circle of downtown intellectuals and Communist Party leaders.
 While Neel was never an official Communist Party member, her affiliation and sympathy with the ideals of Communism remained constant.
 In the 1930s, Neel moved to the Spanish Harlem and began painting her neighbors, specifically women and children.